al-moreno/MongoDB/Unit 1/Script.md

 - Slide 6

-Finally, m`ongoDB provides installation options for multiple operating systems, ensuring compatibility with Windows, macOS, and Linux.
+Finally, mongoDB provides installation options for multiple operating systems, ensuring compatibility with Windows, macOS, and Linux.
 To begin the installation, users can access installation packages directly from the official MongoDB website.
-The setup process involves configuring the MongoDB server, specifying data directories for storage, and initiating the database service.
-By following these steps, users can successfully set up and start MongoDB, allowing them to harness the power of this versatile database management system on their preferred operating system.
+The setup process involves configuring the MongoDB server, specifying data directories for storage, and launching the database service.
+By following these steps, users can successfully set up and start MongoDB, employing the power of its versatile database management system on their preferred operating system.